 Frequently Asked Questions

-USCIRF is an independent, bipartisan legislative branch agency created by the 1998 International Religious Freedom Act (IRFA) that monitors the universal right to freedom of religion or belief abroad.
-USCIRF uses international standards to monitor religious freedom violations globally, and makes policy recommendations to the President, the Secretary of State, and Congress.
+The U.S. Commission on International Religious Freedom (USCIRF) is an independent, bipartisan legislative branch agency created by the 1998 International Religious Freedom Act (IRFA) that monitors the universal right to freedom of religion or belief abroad.
+USCIRF uses international standards to monitor religious freedom violations globally and makes policy recommendations to the President, the Secretary of State, and Congress.

 Learn more about the current Commissioners.

-The State Department's Office of International Religious Freedom is part of the Executive Branch and uses diplomacy to empower likeminded governments, train U.S. diplomats, engage religious actors, and implement consequences for abusers to advance religious freedom for all.
-The State Department's also issues an annual report which documents religious freedom conditions and incidents in every country in the world.
+The State Department's Office of International Religious Freedom is part of the Executive Branch and uses diplomacy to empower like-minded governments, train U.S. diplomats, engage religious actors, and implement consequences for abusers to advance religious freedom for all.
+The State Department also issues an annual report that documents religious freedom conditions and incidents in every country in the world.

 USCIRF and the Office of International Religious Freedom were both established by the International Religious Freedom Act of 1998.